kubeshark/docs/src/pages/en/air_gapped.md

 ```
 ## Notes:

-- PF-RING For instructions on using PF-RING in an air-gapped environment, please [contact us](https://kubeshark.co/contact-us).
+- For instructions on using PF-RING in an air-gapped environment, please [contact us](https://kubeshark.co/contact-us).